umakiyer/School_District_Analysis/README.md

 ![image](Images/Grade_wise_math_score_without_9th_grade.PNG)

-### 5. The average reading score by grade level for each school
+### 5. The average reading score by grade level for each school:
-* Created a 'Series' of scores by grade levels using conditionals.
+* Created a 'Series' of reading scores by grade levels using conditionals.
 * Created a 'Series' by the school name for the average reading score .
 * Set the 'index name' to none.